danmunson/WebTags/README.md

 # WebTags
 Annotate the web!

-This application consists of a Chrome Extension & a Serverless function.
+This application consists of a Chrome Extension and a Serverless function.
 See folders for more instructions.